PineconeAsyncio

 asyncio.run(main())

-IndexAsyncio.delete(ids: List[str] | None = None, delete_all: bool | None = None, namespace: str | None = None, filter: Dict[str, str | int | float | bool] | Dict[Literal['$eq'], str | int | float | bool] | Dict[Literal['$ne'], str | int | float | bool] | Dict[Literal['$gt'], int | float] | Dict[Literal['$gte'], int | float] | Dict[Literal['$lt'], int | float] | Dict[Literal['$lte'], int | float] | Dict[Literal['$in'], List[str | int | float | bool]] | Dict[Literal['$nin'], List[str | int | float | bool]] | Dict[Literal['$and'], List[Dict[str, str | int | float | bool] | Dict[Literal['$eq'], str | int | float | bool] | Dict[Literal['$ne'], str | int | float | bool] | Dict[Literal['$gt'], int | float] | Dict[Literal['$gte'], int | float] | Dict[Literal['$lt'], int | float] | Dict[Literal['$lte'], int | float] | Dict[Literal['$in'], List[str | int | float | bool]] | Dict[Literal['$nin'], List[str | int | float | bool]]]] | None = None, **kwargs) Dict[str, Any]
+IndexAsyncio.delete(ids: list[str] | None = None, delete_all: bool | None = None, namespace: str | None = None, filter: dict[str, str | int | float | bool] | dict[Literal['$eq'], str | int | float | bool] | dict[Literal['$ne'], str | int | float | bool] | dict[Literal['$gt'], int | float] | dict[Literal['$gte'], int | float] | dict[Literal['$lt'], int | float] | dict[Literal['$lte'], int | float] | dict[Literal['$in'], list[str | int | float | bool]] | dict[Literal['$nin'], list[str | int | float | bool]] | dict[Literal['$exists'], bool] | dict[Literal['$and'], list[dict[str, str | int | float | bool] | dict[Literal['$eq'], str | int | float | bool] | dict[Literal['$ne'], str | int | float | bool] | dict[Literal['$gt'], int | float] | dict[Literal['$gte'], int | float] | dict[Literal['$lt'], int | float] | dict[Literal['$lte'], int | float] | dict[Literal['$in'], list[str | int | float | bool]] | dict[Literal['$nin'], list[str | int | float | bool]] | dict[Literal['$exists'], bool]]] | dict[Literal['$or'], list[dict[str, str | int | float | bool] | dict[Literal['$eq'], str | int | float | bool] | dict[Literal['$ne'], str | int | float | bool] | dict[Literal['$gt'], int | float] | dict[Literal['$gte'], int | float] | dict[Literal['$lt'], int | float] | dict[Literal['$lte'], int | float] | dict[Literal['$in'], list[str | int | float | bool]] | dict[Literal['$nin'], list[str | int | float | bool]] | dict[Literal['$exists'], bool]]] | None = None, **kwargs) dict[str, Any]

 Parameters:

-• ids (List[str]) – Vector ids to delete [optional]
+• ids (list[str]) – Vector ids to delete [optional]

 • delete_all (bool) – This indicates that all vectors in the index namespace should be deleted.. [optional] Default is False.